Ky-Want/fs-journal/quizzes/week06.md

 **12.** What is the Vue method used to create watchable objects such as `state` or `AppState`?
 <!-- enter you answer in the space below -->
 ```
+In Vue, we use data to track changes to a particular property that we'd like to be reactive.
+Computed properties allow us to define a property
 ```